Moustache (Half a Scissor)

-Moustache (Half a Scissor) is the second full-length album by Mr. Oizo, the alias of producer/filmmaker Quentin Dupieux, released on September 19, 2005.
+Moustache (Half a Scissor) is the second full-length album by Mr. Oizo, the alias of electronic musician Quentin Dupieux, released on September 19, 2005 on F Communications.

-This was Dupieux's last release for F Communications, which infamously referred to it as "unlistenable" due to its extensive use of unusual time signatures and dissonant samples.
-His next two albums were released on the French label Ed Banger Records.
+The album was Dupieux's last release for F Communications, as Laurent Garnier strongly disliked the album and referred to it as "unlistenable".
+The album is characterized by uncommon time signatures, dissonant tones and unusual samples.
+He subsequently signed to the French label Ed Banger Records.
 The album was re-released by the American label Brainfeeder in 2011 on limited-edition vinyl.

-The album's only single, "Stunt", did not chart.